 The Vanderbilt Diabetes Center is a national leader in patient care and research.
-We are one of only three diabetes centers in the U.S. with 3 separate American Diabetes Association accreditations for adult, children’s and gestational diabetes.
-In terms of how many patients we see, we are among the top 5 academic diabetes centers in the country.
+We are one of only three diabetes centers in the U.S. with three American Diabetes Association accreditations for adult, children’s and gestational diabetes.
+In terms of how many patients we see, we are among the top five academic diabetes centers in the country.

 Each patient has unique needs for diabetes care, so Vanderbilt offers a team of specialists that includes: